-Nate Evans is the Lead for Cyber Operations, Analysis, and Research in Argonne National Laboratory’s Strategic Security Sciences Division.
+Nate Evans is the Cybersecurity Program Lead for Argonne National Laboratory’s Strategic Security Sciences Division.
 He also serves as a Vector Lead in Cybersecurity for Argonne’s National Security Programs.
 Prior to joining Argonne, Nate managed cybersecurity and cyber defense activities at several private-sector companies.
 He is considered a key asset by the Department of Homeland Security (DHS) for the development of a cybersecurity vulnerability assessment for field use, analysis of cybersecurity consequence and threat studies, and leading the pilot cyber-physical regional assessment.

 Dr. Evans received a B.S. in Computer Engineering and a Ph.D. in Computer Engineering with a specialty in Cybersecurity from Iowa State University.